 Customised 4U Pharmacy (Iscador®) does charge £7 for postage.

-The Village Pharmacy (AbnobaViscum®) does charge £15 for postage.
+The Pharmacy at Mayfair and Clinic (AbnobaViscum®) does charge £15 for postage.

 Helixor® shipping prices depend on where you live.

-The Village Pharmacy (AbnobaViscum®) does send needles and syringes together with the AbnobaViscum® ampoules.
+The Pharmacy at Mayfair and Clinic (AbnobaViscum®) does send needles and syringes together with the AbnobaViscum® ampoules.

 Customised 4U Pharmacy (Iscador®) and Helixor® do not send needles and syringes per post.
 You can go to your GP and request a prescription for subcutaneous needles (0,5x16mm, 25G 5/8", or insulin needles) and 1ml or 2ml syringes, or get them at boots or online.